 The landscape of the clean energy sector is changing drastically, and it has never been more important to keep up with the times.

 These findings tell tells us two things: Firstly, that the future is bright for clean energy, with an unprecedented amount of investment creating a wealth of worldwide opportunity.
-Secondly, they tell us that energy-smart technologies such as energy storage and clean tech are a rapidly expanding area of the industry, and one that’s becoming more and more crucial to the global shift towards renewables.
+Secondly, they tell us that energy-smart technologies such as energy storage, eMobility, renewables and clean tech are a rapidly expanding areas of the industry, and one that’s becoming more and more crucial to the global shift towards renewables.

 With this in mind, we have recently been focusing on expanding our expertise and network within the energy storage, e-mobility and clean tech sub-sectors.
 This, however, does not come at the expense of our proficiency within the solar PV sub-sector, which saw a significant increase in investment globally last year, proving that it continues to become even more of a key focus for the industry.